 Some of the views of note that I went through in my quick review (after listening to some very impressive presentations) were things I took a particular interest in, and I encouraged all to delve deeper into:

 - China’s relationship with Pakistan and how this works out for Afghanistan: It’s no secret the ties between Beijing and Islamabad are as firm as ever.
 It’d be interesting to observe how this might work out when other regional factors and players, including Afghanistan, come into the picture.

 - Buddhism / religion in China: I myself remain staunchly neutral when it comes to politics and religion, but I’ve also heard of Buddhism in China being treated as a set of principles to follow, a “regular” religion, as well as a philosophy — or a way of life.
 (Sadly, I’ve also seen it treated as some kind of “magic wand” for getting rich!)
 I remarked the way this is seen in China can be very different to how, say, Christianity is seen in the West; but each, of course, are different and special with their own merits.

-- Civil service and government in China: I might have went off at a slight tangent here when I delved a bit into meritocracy, outlining how President Xi Jinping “made it” from a knowledge youth of the 1960s in western central China, but also how there are movements and campaigns to ensure Party members and leaders remain close to “the people” and their interests.
+- Civil service and government in China: I might have went off at a slight tangent here when I delved a bit into meritocracy, outlining how the current President of China “made it” from a knowledge youth of the 1960s in western central China, but also how there are movements and campaigns to ensure Party members and leaders remain close to “the people” and their interests.

 ▶ Sharing Views | Urbanisation and the Fabric of China’s Internet talk